AdaCore/ada-spark-rfcs/considered/parenthesis_container_aggregates.rst

  X : My_Container := (1, 2, 3);

-It addresse and generalizes issues mentioned in the AI:
+It addresses and generalizes issues mentioned in the AI:

 - It introduces a way to differentiate between record and container aggregates in case of ambiguity: